Md-Adnan-JHU/Md-Adnan-JHU/README.md

 - 👋 Hi, I’m @Md-Adnan
 - 👀 I’m interested in computer science and Problem solving
 - 🌱 I’m currently learning spring framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Spring Boot Project
-- 📫 How to reach me ...
+- 📫 reach me ...
 Email- adnanjhdelhi@gmail.com

 <!---
 Md-Adnan-JHU/Md-Adnan-JHU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.